-Please consult the relevant web page here for further information.
+Please consult the Import/Export webpage by following the link here for further information.

 The line I wish to bring in is homozygous.
 Will this be altered by the rederivation process?

 Yes.
 In almost all cases, we rederive lines by taking homozygous or heterozygous males and crossing them with our in-house C57BL/6J females.
-This means that the rederived GM offspring will heterozygous.
-Once the rederived animals are genotyped and confined clean, they will move into our breeding area where they can be intercrossed to generate the first homozygous animals.
+This means that the rederived GM offspring will be heterozygous.
+Once the rederived animals are genotyped and confirmed to be clean, they will move into our general breeding area where they can be intercrossed to generate the first homozygous animals.

-When the line must be kept homozygous and cannot be crossed with wild type C57BL/6J for rederivation e.g. inbred lines, complex lines homozygous for several alleles we have to breed the animals up in our Quarantine are to obtain GM females to use for super ovulation.
+When the line must be kept homozygous and cannot be crossed with wild type C57BL/6J for rederivation (e.g. complex lines that are homozygous for several alleles), animals will have to be bred up at our Gilles Plains site in order to obtain GM females to use for super ovulation.
 This is very expensive and avoided unless absolutely necessary.

-If you do not have a genotyping assay to differentiate homozygotes form heterozygotes, you will need to develop one as we will not rederive as homozygotes for this reason only.
-Please consult the Bioresources Manager who can provide assistance in genotyping.
+If you do not have a genotyping assay to differentiate homozygotes from heterozygotes, you will need to develop one as we will not rederive as homozygotes for this reason only.
+Please contact email@example.com for further assistance and guidance with this process.

 Do I need IBC approval to bring in my GM mice?

-Approval by the Institutional Biosafety Committee is required but if you are only bringing in genetically modified mice that are low risk and used for breeding and simple experiments you do not need to apply for your own approval.
-The lines would be listed and covered under our Bioresources IBC PC1 application.
-Consult the Facility Manager for further details.
+Approval by the Institutional Biosafety Committee is required for GM lines, but if you are only bringing in genetically modified mice that are low risk and used for breeding and simple experiments you do not need to apply for your own approval.
+These lines would be listed and covered under our Bioresources IBC PC1 application.
+Please contact firstname.lastname@example.org for further details.